 A smart workplace once sounded like a futuristic concept.
 Lights, temperature, and doors controlled with motion sensors and voice commands.
 Desks and rooms reserved with the click of a button.
 Airtight security with automated locks and access levels.

 What is a smart workplace?

-1. Workspace booking solutions
+Smart workplace solution #1: Workspace booking solutions

-A hybrid workplace, where employees split their time between remote and on-site work, has made desks and rooms less of a given and more of a commodity.
-Gone are the days when employees sat at the same cubicle for the same hours every single day.
-Now, teams want to choose where and how they work for effective collaboration and productivity.
+A hybrid workplace, where employees split their time between remote and onsite work, has made desks and rooms less of a given and more of a commodity.
+Gone are the days of permanent desks and rigid rules.
+Now, employees want the autonomy that goes with flexible work.
+Teams want to choose where and how they work for effective collaboration and productivity.

 You can integrate occupancy sensors into all your smart workplace technology.
 This includes workspace booking solutions, security solutions, and your building maintenance software.
 Occupancy sensors track who’s using your workplace and how often.
 This data helps workplace managers decide how to use the space (like whether to right-size the space or remodel certain areas).
 It helps security and front desk staff manage guests and visitors by tracking capacity and traffic flow.
 It helps your building cafeteria managers decide how much food to prepare on any given day, based on attendance trends.
 Knowing how many people are coming in, and when, helps your workplace be more proactive and responsible.

 Keep your workplace healthy and safe with a proactive monitoring approach.
 Integrate health and safety solutions with your employee and visitor management solutions.
 This technology equips front desk employees, security folks, and workplace managers with the information they need to maintain a healthy and safe office.
-Integrate your health and safety solutions with your management systems in the following ways:
+Integrate your health and safety solutions with your workplace management systems in the following ways: